LadybirdBrowser/ladybird/Documentation/Patterns.md

 ## Fallible Constructors

-The usual C++ constructors are incompatible with SerenityOS's method of handling errors, as potential errors are passed using the `ErrorOr` return type.
+The usual C++ constructors are incompatible with Ladybird's method of handling errors, as potential errors are passed using the `ErrorOr` return type.
 As a replacement, classes that require fallible operations during their construction define a static function that is fallible instead.